Creatiwity/witycms-doc/adminsettings.md

 ## Dashboard description

-Your administration panel is divided on tree main zone:
+Your administration panel is divided into five zones:

 ![](admin-01.png)

-#### 1. The navigation bar

-The navigation bar allow you to go to your website just clicking on the name of your website (here is "**Preview**").
+1. The name of your website, here is "**Preview**", allow yous to go to your website.
+2. The navigation allows to access at the different application.
+3. Account information
 You can also a navigate between the different application such as **News** "**Settings**" etc.
 At the end of the navigation bar you can "**logout**" your account to the administration.